exploring self-realization, sacred personhood, and full humanity

 Editor's note: A cry splits the night - the long dark night of the soul:

 How will I ever be made whole from the devastating losses of this world?
 How will my heart ever come to know peace and happiness after losing everything I had or might have had? but, worst of all, after losing opportunity for tomorrow.

 Diana's lamenting song demands, "How can you stop the rain from falling down, how can you stop the sun from shining?"
 These are impossible questions begging the answer, "You cannot do these things, because there is no solution."
 Likewise, as we have been terrorized to imagine and conclude, there is no solution to all that one's deepest person has yearned for in this world but failed to achieve or gain.

 But how strange is reality, how utterly unexpected is the truth.
-Wonder of wonders, it actually is possible, in a very real way, for "second chances," for gaining that which, in our secret heart of hearts, we really wanted, but had been given up as forever lost.
+Wonder of wonders, it actually is possible, in a very real way, for "second chances," for gaining what our secret heart of hearts really wanted, but had been given up as forever lost.

 Let me live again!

 The ancient Greeks understood that mere endless duration of existence would be of little advantage without the heart finding fulfillment concerning that for which it yearns.